lkuper/CMPS290S-2018-09/README.md

 You may want to do one 50-hour post instead of two 25-hour ones.
 In that case, you should break it up into two chunks and publish them as "part one" and "part two".
 You might not know something is a 50-hour project until you're in the middle of it, so play it by ear: if you put in 25 hours of focused work during October and you're still nowhere near done, then find a reasonable stopping point, call what you've done so far "part one", and then do "part two" in November.

 Blog posts aimed at a general technical audience call for a different writing style than academic papers do, but that doesn't mean we won't hold them to a high standard of quality.
 (If anything, we should be _more_ concerned about writing well.
 Making the blog a pleasure to read will be a top priority.)
 Therefore, in addition to writing your own posts for the blog, you will also serve as an _editor_ for two posts (other than your own).
 The role of the editor is to help the writer do their best work -- by reading drafts, asking clarifying questions, and spotting mistakes and rough spots.
 Expect to spend at least ten hours on editing (at least five hours per post on which you serve as editor).
-We'll pair up editors with writers as the quarter proceeds.
+We'll pair up editors with writers as the quarter proceeds, and when you're on the receiving end, you'll be expected to incorporate the editor's feedback before the post can be published.
 I'll contribute some editing effort to each post as well, because I care and I want the blog to be awesome.

 Each post will credit its author (and editor), and you're also welcome to cross-post your individual posts to your own blog if you have one.